dhanabal-s/Design-Pattern/Structural Patterns/Decorator Pattern/Explanation.md

 Now, you are thing just define the variable for all ingredients and calculate the price.

 But, we have a problem in it.
 What you do, if you have to change one or more ingredients price or adding new ingredient.
 In this situation, you have to change the existing code for the changes.
-But, It is not a good and perferable way.
-Because, it needs more effective and you have to know the working of the full code under the class.
+But, this is not a good and perferable way.
+Because, it needs more effective and you have to know the working of the full code under the module.

 Using, Decorator pattern we add additional responsibilities to the class without affecting existing code.